pythonanywhere/help_pages/articles/FlaskSocketIO.md

 [2024-08-20 15:28:23 +0000] [2] [INFO] Booting worker with pid: 2
 ```

-The second line is uvicorn saying that it has successfully started, and is listening
+The second line is gunicorn saying that it has successfully started, and is listening
 for incoming requests on an internal [unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket).
 That socket is internal to our web-hosting system -- you won't be able to see
 it in a console or on the "Files" page inside PythonAnywhere.